Skip to Content

 Soft bristle brush

-Here are the three methods of cleaning your luxury vinyl plank:
+Here are the three methods of cleaning to consider:

 • To eliminate surface dirt, dust, and detritus, vacuum or dry-mop your floor: Constant carelessness is the quickest way to destroy vinyl plank flooring.